 6. Selectively search hashtags to find content for reposting

-You can also use your phone’s screenshot feature and crop the image (not forgetting to credit the post’s original author!) detailed in this Wikihow article or you can use one of the repost apps.
+You can also use your phone’s screenshot feature and crop the image — just remember to credit the post’s original author.
+For more detail on reposting, see this WikiHow article on reposting on Instagram.

 7. Engage with other accounts (comment/like/follow)